MikeR94/CI-Project-Milestone-1/README.md

 [Back to top](<#contents>)

 # Acknowledgements
 The site was completed as a part of a Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/) and is my Portfolio Project Milestone 1.
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my educator [Luke Walters](https://www.linkedin.com/in/luke-walters-leatherbarrow-531107101/), and my brother [Jack Ralph](https://www.linkedin.com/in/jackthomasralph/), the Slack community, and all at the Code Institute for their help and support.
-Building Reflection taught me so much and now I feel so much confident when it comes to designing, building, testing and deploying a fully functioning website.
+Building Reflection taught me so much and now I feel so much more confident when it comes to designing, building, testing and deploying a fully functioning website.

 Mike Ralph 2021.